-NCC '87, 1899 Preston White Drive, Reston, VA 22091 oupon to:
+For additional NCC '87 information, call 1-800-NCC-1987 or return this coupon to: NCC '87, 1899 Preston White Drive, Reston, VA 22091

-Name

 Title

-Company

 Address

 City State Zip

-AVAILAB Directory of Systems Houses 1986 Editions International Directory of Systems Houses and Computer OEM's and Computer OEM's Both of these unique compendiums have been fully updated Both of these unique compendiums have been fully update and expanded to contain information never before included.
-The cighth annual edition of the Director' of Systems Light Contains and the Director's of Systems Light Contains and Contains nd expanded to contain information never before included.
-The eighth annual edition of the Directory of Systems Houses The computer OFM's contains over 4 200 LLS value-added The eighth annual edition of the Directory of Systems House and Computer OEM's contains over 4,200 U.S. value-added and Computer OEM's contains the lietings contained in the and Computer UEN's contains over 4,200 U.S. value-added in the resellers.
-This is more than double the listings contained in the resellers added geb edition.
-The second annual International Directory of Systems Houses The second annual International Directory of Systems Houses The second annual International Directory of Systems Houses and Computer OEM's lists more than 1,100 firms worldwide in 1025 and Computer of Systems of the first edition nublished in 1025 and Computer of 1016 increase over the first edition nublished in 1025 and Computer of 1016 increase over the first edition nublished in 1025 and 1016 increase over the first edition of 1016 increase over the first edition of 1016 increases over the 1016 incre and Computer OEM's lists more than 1,100 firms worldwide.
-This and Computer OEM's lists more than 1,100 firms worldwide.
-This and Computer OEM's lists more than 1,100 firms worldwide.
-This and Computer OEM's lists more than 1,100 firms worldwide.
-This and Computer OEM's lists more than 1,100 firms worldwide.
-This and Computer OEM's lists more than 1,100 firms worldwide.
-This and Computer OEM's lists more than 1,100 firms worldwide.
-This and Computer OEM's lists more than 1,100 firms worldwide. ppresents an 81% increase over the first edition publish the series and series have been expanded to 6 indexes...
-Both directories have been expanded to 6 indexes...
-Both directories have been expanded to bindexes...
-Contains detailed information on all all the street of the product of the included in each directory and the street who qualified to be included in each directory.
-ALPHABETIC INDEX-Contains detailed information.
-Contains detailed in each directory.
+AVAILABL 1986 Editions

+Directory of Systems Houses International Directory of Systems Houses and Computer OEM's names/numbers of computers purchased are included in and Computer OEM's

+Both of these unique compendiums have been fully updated Both of these unique compendiums have been fully update and expanded to contain information never before included.

+The cighth approach edition of the Directors of Cycleme Law. nd expanded to contain information never before included.

+The eighth annual edition of the Directory of Systems Houses

+The computer OFM's contains over 4 200 LLS value added. and Computer OEM's contains over 4,200 U.S. value-added in the distinct Contains over 4,200 U.S. value-added in the listings contained in the listings contained in the listings.

+and Computer OEM's contains over 4:200 U.S. value-added in the resellers.
+This is more than double the listings contained in the 185 edition.

+The second annual International Directory of Systems Houses

+The second annual International Directory of Systems Houses The second annual International Directory of Systems Houses and Computer OEM's lists more than 1,100 firms worldwide.
+This and Computer OEM's lists more than 1,100 firms worldwide of the first addition sublished in 100 first addition of the f and Computer UEN's lists more than 1,100 firms worldwide.
+This represents an 81% increase over the first edition published in 1985.

+Sorn directories have been expanded to 6 indexes...

+Contains detailed information on all alphabetic indexes in each director.

-The who qualified to be included in each door and the surface of the firms who qualified to be included in each directory. • BUSINESS ACTIVITY INDEX-New in the 1986 editions.
+Sirms who qualified to be included in each director. presents an 81% increase over the first edition publis Both directories have been expanded to 6 indexes.
+TITING THE TITING A CTIVITY INDEX firms who qualified to be included in each directory.

-• BUSINESS ACTIVITY INDEX-New in the tipe as a value.
+• BUSINESS ACTIVITY INDEX-New in the 1986 editions.